-Key achievements in 2013-14
+Key achievements in 2014-15

 In addition to the quantitative measures above, NS&I has continued to introduce more sustainable ways of working across our operations.
-During 2013-14, we:
+During 2014-15, we:

 - maintained our commitment and delivery against the Sustainable MailTM environmental standards for direct mail.
-The standards cover not only the materials used in mailings - which should be environmentally friendly and recyclable - but also avoiding waste by improving data.
-By achieving the standards, we are able to carry out mailings at a lower price tariff - creating valuable savings. - continued our work with our operational delivery partner, Atos, on sustainability measurement and performance through our commitment to the Central Government Carbon Management Programme. - retained ISO14001 accreditation for our environmental management systems for the London office. - participated in the fifth year of the civil service-wide staff engagement survey.
-NS&I had an overall employee engagement index of 66% (compared to 69% in 2009-10, 68% in 2010-11, 71% in 2011-12 and 68% in 2012-13).
+The standards cover not only the materials used in mailings which should be environmentally friendly and recyclable but also avoiding waste by improving data.
+By achieving the standards, we are able to carry out mailings at a lower price tariff creating valuable savings. - continued our work with our operational delivery partner, Atos, on sustainability measurement and performance through our commitment to the Central Government Carbon Management Programme. - retained ISO14001 accreditation for our environmental management systems for the London office. - participated in the fifth year of the civil service-wide staff engagement survey.
+NS&I had an overall employee engagement index of 64% (compared to 69% in 2009-10, 68% in 2010-11, 71% in 2011-12, 68% in 2012-13 and 66% in 2013-14).
 This remains a high figure against Civil Service and industry benchmarks, and we were pleased to be positioned well above both the Civil Service average and the High Performance benchmark. - refreshed our risk governance framework for the whole business.
 Our CSR activities now fall under the Workplace and CSR Risk Policy.
-The NS&I Executive Committee is the governance body for the Workplace and CSR Risk Policy. - engaged the NS&I Social Committee and CSR Champions to organise various events including quiz nights, a family fun day, Christmas Fair and raffles; to raise funds for our corporate charity Sebastian's Action Trust and raised more than £2,500. - asked our staff to vote for our corporate charity for the next two years and we successfully launched our relationship with Macmillan Cancer Support and we aim to raise a total of £6,000 over two years for this worthy cause. - The considerable improvement in recycling at our operational sites is testament to the work of the Green Champions within Atos who have promoted positive recycling behaviours across the operations.
+The NS&I Executive Committee is the governance body for the Workplace and CSR Risk Policy. - engaged the NS&I Social Committee and CSR Champions to organise various events to raise funds for our corporate charity - MacMillan Cancer Support.
+In addition staff have completed their own sponsored activities and a total of over £16,000 has been raised to date.
+We aimed to raise a total of £6,000 over a two year period. - Atos have moved all of their electricity supplies to green energy tariffs with zero CO{2e} emissions.

-Our CSR policy and targets for 2014-15
+Our CSR policy and targets for 2015-16